siratsami/X-Redirector/README.md

 I'm apologise if there's any bug or something, well just like I said it's my first tool A simple but great tool...!

-Hope you all enjoy
+Hope you all enjoy <3
-Good luck <3

 [Youtube: B4GG3R](https://www.youtube.com/channel/UCUApuDqQh7NnhQhd8pg_qLw)